‘Enough prayers, time for some action’: Biden introduces executive orders on gun control

 Biden spoke from the Rose Garden Thursday morning, announcing new gun control measures that target ghost guns, red flag laws, pistol-stabilizing braces and other issues.

+Because substantial changes to gun laws have always met fierce Republican resistance in Congress, Biden said he asked Attorney General Merrick Garland to prioritize gun violence and help him with concrete actions the president could take without Congress.

+President Joe Biden speaks during an event on the American Rescue Plan in the Rose Garden of the White House on March 12, 2021, in Washington, DC.
+(Photo by Alex Wong/Getty Images)
-Ghost guns are homemade firearms — which are perfectly legal — that often lack serial numbers that would be used to trace them.
-There’s no federal requirement for a background check, though Biden’s actions would change that.

-Ghost guns have increasingly turned up at crime scenes and federal agents have found them in undercover purchases from gang members and other criminals.
+Biden first spoke of regulating ghost guns, which are homemade firearms that often lack serial numbers authorities would use to trace them.
+They’ve increasingly turned up at crime scenes, and federal agents have found them in undercover purchases from gang members and other criminals.

+There’s no federal requirement for ghost gun buyers to undergo a background check, but Biden’s actions would change that.

-Pistol-stabilizing braces will face tightened regulation that would designate pistols with the brace as short-barreled rifles.
-That would require owners to have a federal license.
+Biden said he’ll also tighten regulations on pistol-stabilizing braces.
+The president said the brace makes the pistol more lethal and "a hell of a lot more accurate."
+He wants to designate pistols with the brace as short-barreled rifles, which would require owners to have a federal license.

 The braces came under scrutiny last month after a gunman allegedly used a braced pistol to kill 10 people at a grocery store in Boulder, Colorado.